The Art of Media and Worship

 Worship Arts in the Church

-In this immersive-experience course, students, accompanied by a DTS professor in the department, participate in worship experiences and interact with worship-arts professionals in conjunction with the annual Calvin Symposium on Worship held in Grand Rapids, Michigan.
+In this immersive-experience course, students, accompanied by a DTS professor in the department, participate in worship experiences and interact with worship-arts professionals with a view to communicating biblical truth in worship contexts.
+This course is held in conjunction with the annual Calvin Symposium on Worship held in Grand Rapids, Michigan.

 Theology at Sundance Film Festival